Skip to content

 • "hint" - report problems as slight tips

-• "warning" - report problems as warnings
+• "warn" - report problems as warnings

 • "deny" - report problems as errors